UCLA-IRL/dledger/doc/spec.md

 It the record fail this policy, the verify peer should choose other record to refer to.

 The specific policies are:
 - Further Signature Validity Check.
 The record's certificate is not revoked by a confirmed revocation record yet.
 - Reputation.
 If the record' peers must have a reputation above a threshold describe in 3.1.
+- Preceding record Validity.
+The preceding records must be also valid for endorsement.

 ### Custom policies
 The application can add custom policies to both Validation and Endorsement Policy.